1987 National League Championship Series: Game 3

 In Game 3, Joe Magrane (STL) and Atlee Hammaker (SF) were set to face off.
 The matchup was not expected to be quite as low scoring as the series had been to date.
 The predictions were correct, as San Francisco broke first with four runs in the first three innings, looking to take the series lead.
 In the second inning, consecutive hits from Chili Davis, Will Clark and Bob Brenly put the Giants on the board.
 Yet another home run from Leonard tacked on a fourth run in the third.

 On Leonard's next at-bat, however, Bob Forsch, who had relieved starter Magrane, plunked Leonard in the left shoulder with his first pitch, presumably in retaliation for his home-run trot antics.
 The Giants would load the bases in the inning with one out, but Forsch pitched out of it.

 The Cardinals heated things up in the sixth with a two-run home run from Jim Lindeman, who replaced the injured Jack Clark, and then a triple by Willie McGee.
-But, in the seventh is when they really made their attack, not only tying the game, but scoring four to take the lead, 6–4.
+But it was in the seventh when they really made their attack, not only tying the game, but scoring four to take the lead, 6–4.
 The four runs came on a large rally, highlighted by a two-run single by left fielder Vince Coleman.

 With right-handed Todd Worrell pitching for the Cards, manager Roger Craig pinch hit left-handed batter Harry Spilman for Robby Thompson.
 Spilman homered to right field, putting new life back in the Giants, even with two down.
 However, third baseman Kevin Mitchell flew out to center field, and the Cards had completed a stunning comeback.

 Cardinals slugger Jack Clark made his only appearance in the Series in Game 3.
 Nursing a sprained ankle, he came up as a pinch-hitter and struck out looking.
 His injury caused him to be left off the roster for the World Series, so the Cardinals could add another pitcher.